Gages/verse_apps/README.md

 ## Roadmap ##

-* [ ] Contact Eskil and ask about licenses and newer versions, and show him this repository.
 * [ ] Change SDL dependency to SDL2.
 * [ ] Modify code to remove all compiler warnings.
 * [ ] Integrate additional code into this repository, first in seperate folders, later without duplications.
 (After a test suite exists)